 - Fresh basil

 For the dough

 - Preheat the oven to 400ºF.

-- In a mixing bowl, whisk together the almond flour, tapioca flour, baking soda, and sea salt.
+- In a mixing bowl, whisk together the almond flour, tapioca flour, baking powder, and sea salt.
 Add in the ¼ cup of water and oil.
 Stir until combined.
 If the dough seems dry, add a little extra water.
 If it seems wet, add extra tapioca flour until a smooth dough forms.
 It shouldn’t be too sticky or wet.